trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 4, 2020 \[Easy\] Remove k-th Last Element From Linked List
+---
+> **Question:** You are given a singly linked list and an integer k.
+Return the linked list, removing the k-th last element from the list.

 ### Apr 3, 2020 \[Medium\] Group Words that are Anagrams
 ---
 > **Question:** Given a list of words, group the words that are anagrams of each other.
 (An anagram are words made up of the same letters).